Bluff Ridge Elementary Library

 Fines and replacement of lost or damaged materials

 Fines will be assessed for lost and/or damaged books.
 Bluff Ridge Elementary purchases materials of high library quality.
 Replacement books will not be accepted as they do not meet this standard of quality binding and does not include library book processing.
 A $2.00 processing fee is added to each library book cost to include processing materials such as the book covering and labeling.
+All students are responsible to pay for any loss, breakage, or damage they cause to school property.
+Loss, breakage, or damage is not subject to the waiver requirement.

 Refunds of lost books